Mr. Snerdley tells me that a number of you people have been calling today wanting to talk about the propaganda of the movie 300.

 Another couple of explosions.

-Happy, happy days, AFL CIO.
+Happy, happy days, AFL-CIO.

-But we will be back uh tomorrow.
+But we will be back tomorrow to do it all over again then.